paulseabrook/blackjack/README.md

 ### Version 2:

-- As a user, I want aces to be equal to 1 or 11 depending on the situation
+- As a user, I want aces to be equal to 1 or 11 depending on the situation.
 - As a user, I want to see better UX/UI design. (setTimeouts, css transitions, css transforms).
 - As a user, I want to be able to pick my theme.
 - As a user, I want to be able to choose how much money myself and the dealer start with.